Sufficient conditions for the filtration of a stationary processes to be standard: Introduction

 \subsection{Global couplings}

-A key tool for the construction of our governing process is a new global coupling.
-This global coupling, which applies when $E$ is infinite, is much more involved than the coupling introduced in~\cite{ceillierstationary} when $E$ is finite.
+A key tool for the construction of our parametrization is a new global coupling.
+This global coupling, which applies when $E$ is infinite, is much more involved than the coupling introduced in~\cite{Ceillier-stationary} when $E$ is finite.

 Recall that if $p$ and $q$ are two {\it fixed} probabilities on a countable space $E$, then for every random variables $Z_p$ and $Z_q$ with laws $p$ and $q$ defined on the same probability space,

 where $\|p-q\|$ is the distance in total variation between $p$ and $q$, defined as